Timeseries

 random_component_values(copy=True)[source]

-Return a 2-D array of shape (time, component), containing the values for one sample taken uniformly at random among this series’ samples.
+Return a 2-D array of shape (time, component), containing the series’ values for one sample taken uniformly at random from all samples.

 Parameters